Diptidevare/Diptidevare/README.md

 - 🌱 I’m currently learning Java
 - 📫 How to reach me: diptidevare3@gmail.com
--  I’m interested in Web Development
+- 🤩I’m interested in Web Development
+- 😊Eager to learn new things.